-Most job seeker send their applications to different educational institutions and schools, trying to secure some interview invitations and eventually a new job.
+Most job seeker send their applications to various educational institutions, trying to eventually secure at least some interview invitations.

-On the other hand, school principals and other interviewers do not like candidates who wander from one interview to another, knowing nothing about the schools they want to join.
+On the other hand, school principals and other interviewers do not like candidates who wander from one interview to another, knowing nothing about the schools they want to join and bring value to.

 Do your homework – research

-Try to learn something about the school, the students, staff, achievements, visions and goals, problems and challenges they face.
+Try to learn something about the school, the students, staff, achievements, their vision and goals, problems and challenges they face.

 The information will help you when answering this particular question, and you can benefit from it also later in an interview.
 It’s school, so you rather do your homework. 🙂